nytimes/openapi2proto/README.md

 * Fields with that have more than 1 type and the second type is not "null" will be replaced with the `google.protobuf.Any` type.
 * Endpoints that respond with an array will be wrapped with a message type that has a single field, 'items', that contains the array.
 * Only "200" and "201" responses are inspected for determining the expected return value for RPC endpoints.
-* To prevent enum collisions and to match the [protobuf style guide](https://developers.google.com/protocol-buffers/docs/style#enums), enum values will be `CAPITALS_WITH_UNDERSCORES` and nested enum values and will have their parent types prepended.
+* To prevent enum collisions and to match the [protobuf style guide](https://developers.google.com/protocol-buffers/docs/style#enums), enum values will be `CAPITALS_WITH_UNDERSCORES` and nested enum values will have their parent types prepended to their names.

 ## Example